MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementVirtualEndpointUserSetting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNMENTS <IMicrosoftGraphCloudPcUserSettingAssignment\[]>: Represents the set of Microsoft 365 groups and security groups in Azure Active Directory that have cloudPCUserSetting assigned.
+`ASSIGNMENTS <IMicrosoftGraphCloudPcUserSettingAssignment[]>`: Represents the set of Microsoft 365 groups and security groups in Azure Active Directory that have cloudPCUserSetting assigned.
 Returned only on $expand.
 For an example, see Get cloudPcUserSettingample.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The date and time this assignment was created.
 The Timestamp type represents the date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 looks like this: '2014-01-01T00:00:00Z'.
   - `[Target <IMicrosoftGraphCloudPcManagementAssignmentTarget>]`: cloudPcManagementAssignmentTarget
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-BODYPARAMETER `<IMicrosoftGraphCloudPcUserSetting>`: cloudPcUserSetting
+`BODYPARAMETER <IMicrosoftGraphCloudPcUserSetting>`: cloudPcUserSetting
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Assignments <IMicrosoftGraphCloudPcUserSettingAssignment[]>]`: Represents the set of Microsoft 365 groups and security groups in Azure Active Directory that have cloudPCUserSetting assigned.
 Returned only on $expand.
 For an example, see Get cloudPcUserSettingample.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[CreatedDateTime <DateTime?>]`: The date and time this assignment was created.
 The Timestamp type represents the date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 looks like this: '2014-01-01T00:00:00Z'.
     - `[Target <IMicrosoftGraphCloudPcManagementAssignmentTarget>]`: cloudPcManagementAssignmentTarget
       - `[(Any) <Object>]`: This indicates any property can be added to this object.